PiJei/AlgorithmsAndDataStructures/docfx_project/index.md

 ## **Main Features**
 - Algorithms are decorated with **time and space complexity** attributes.

-- For complex algorithms, for each unit test an **Images** folder is provided that shows the step by step execution of the algorithm.
+- For complex algorithms, for each unit test an **Images** folder is provided that shows the step by step execution of the algorithm. **Aftr all a picture is worth 1000 lines of code!**

 - This repository is paired with a [**Udemy Course**](https://www.udemy.com/instructor/course/2378432/) that teaches all the algorithms and data structures implemented here with animated operations over the same examples demonstrated via this repository's unit tests, and images.